chris31415926535/website/content/post/2023-11-24-a-minimal-ish-example-of-using-session-cookies-in-solidstart.md

 This is a minimal working example showing how you can use session cookies to store persistent user data with Solid Start.

-The code itself is heavily commented and is [available on GitHub](https://github.com/chris31415926535/solidstart-sessioncookie-min-example/), and I hope in conjunction with the data dump below it helps somebody out.
+The code itself is heavily commented and is [available on GitHub](https://github.com/chris31415926535/solidstart-sessioncookie-min-example/), and I hope that in conjunction with the data dump below it helps somebody out.

 # What are cookies, and why?